“It’s a hard knock life…”

 For example, much of the episode’s emotional heft is driven by the deaths of Jackie Aprile and Brendan Filone.
 Jackie succumbs to his cancer, which results in a power struggle between Tony and Uncle Junior over control of the family, while Brendan’s murder becomes a powder keg that could ignite a full-scale war.

-Tony diffuses the situation by putting Dr. Melfi’s counsel into practice — giving the elderly the illusion of control (she was originally offering advice about Livia).
+Tony diffuses the situation by putting Dr. Melfi’s counsel into practice — giving the elderly the illusion of control (she was originally offering advice about moving Livia into a retirement home).
 Tony cedes leadership of the family to Uncle Junior, which avoids unnecessary bloodshed and also places Junior as the unwitting lightning rod for the feds.
 He’s boss in name only, as Tony still retains the support of the capos.

 The Sopranos tends to struggle, at least in these early episodes, when the writers step out of their comfort zone.
 For example, the aforementioned scenes at AJ’s middle school have no business being the main focus of a mob show.
 Likewise, the spotlights on Dr. Melfi’s personal life feel similarly redundant.